Funny Cooking Quotes

 (PD Source: Angel Face 1957)

-Please use the handy social buttons below to Share this page with your family and friends.
-They'll love starting their day on a happy note.
+Please Share this Page with your family and friends by using the handy social buttons below.
+They'll love starting their day on a happy note too.